austinyu/ujson5/README.md

 - **Gentle learning curve** - If you know how to use the `json` module in Python, you already know how to use `ujson5`. `ujson5` API is almost identical to the `json` module with some additional features.
 - **Robust test suite** - `ujson5` is tested against the most famous JSON5 test suite to ensure compatibility.
 See the testing section for more information.
-- **Speed** - `ujson5` tokenizer and parser implement DFA-based algorithms for fast parsing, which is only slightly slower than the built-in `json` module.
 - **Pythonic** - Comments in python are directly encoded into JSON5 comments.
 Magic!
 - **Quality code base** - `ujson5` is linted with `flake8`, formatted with `black`, and type-checked with `mypy`.
 What's more?
 100% test coverage with `pytest` and `codecov`!
 - **Friendly Error Messages** - `ujson5` provides detailed error messages to help you debug your JSON5 files, including the exact location of the error.